IVF Medication Out-of-Pocket Budget Calculator

 Additional Information

-• Insurance coverage is applied before discounts to mirror typical pharmacy billing sequences.
+• Insurance coverage is applied to the retail amount before discounts to mirror typical specialty pharmacy billing sequences.

 • Discount savings subtract from the patient-responsible medication portion but never push it below zero.

-• Monitoring fees are added after medication adjustments to reflect cash due to the clinic.
+• Monitoring fees are added after medication adjustments to reflect cash due directly to the clinic or pharmacy.

-• Cycle count scales the per-cycle spend to highlight multi-cycle planning needs.
+• Cycle count scales per-cycle spend to show the total liquidity required when planning for multiple retrievals or transfers.